madjyc/Krita_Tile_Grid_Plugin/README.md

 Oh and you can save your settings as a **`preset`** and restore them later.

-Feel free to contact me on [Krita Artists](https://krita-artists.org/), there should be a thread dedicated to this plugin in the forum.
+Feel free to contact me on [Krita Artists](https://krita-artists.org/).
+There is a [thread dedicated to the Tile Grid plugin](https://krita-artists.org/t/tile-grid-a-plugin-for-creating-customizable-guide-layouts-for-storyboards-tilesets-and-more/) in the forum.

 #### Hope you enjoy this plugin!